joshuawiebe/stopwatch/notes.md

 ## To-dos
 - [x] Change the time display to always show a placeholder for minutes:seconds:milliseconds
 - [x] When the stop button is clicked and then clicked again, the stopwatch should continue instead of restarting
-- [ ] Implement lap recording and display lap times
+- [x] Implement lap recording and display lap times
-- [ ] Add persistent dark mode (remember user setting)
+- [x] Add persistent dark mode (remember user setting)
 - [ ] Add sound or notification when timer/alarm ends
 - [ ] Make the UI responsive and mobile-friendly
 - [ ] Add localization/multi-language support

+## Status (June 2025)
+- Stopwatch with start/stop/reset/lap works reliably
+- Lap times are displayed and can be shown/hidden
+- Dark mode can be toggled by double-click and is persistent
+- Toast notifications inform about actions and errors
+- Further features (timer, alarm, sound, responsive design) are planned